 You will stay an extra night in the quiet Pyrenean village of Argeles-Gazost.
 That gives you the chance to get organized and have some extra time to wash your jerseys and bibs.
 Today you will climb to the top of the French ski station: Hautacam.
 You step on your bike In front of your hotel.
 You ride towards Argelès Gazost and here starts the real climb.
 The Hautacam ascent is 17 km long; over this distance, we will climb 1.170 meters and the top is at 1.520 meters.
 In the afternoon you will visit the pilgrim town of Lourdes.

 Argeles-Gazost to Saint-Lary-Soulan 88 km - altitude 2650

 Today you will face our "Queen Stage".
 After 12 km you’ll reach Luz-Saint-Sauveur.
-Left you climb the Tourmalet and the road to the right takes you to the ski station of Luz Ardiden.
-You turn left and up towards the legendary Col du Tourmalet: first included in the TDF in 1910 and was nicknamed "Circle of death”.
+Left you to climb the Tourmalet and the road to the right takes you to the ski station of Luz Ardiden.
+You turn left and up towards the legendary Col du Tourmalet: first included in the TDF in 1910 and was nicknamed "Circle of Death”.
 This Pyrenees super climb is where the legendary rider Octave Lapize called race officials "assassins" as he negotiated the mountain in its Tour debut.
-At the peak of the Tourmalet, a monument honours race founder Henri Desgrange.
+At the peak of the Tourmalet, a monument honors race founder Henri Desgrange.
 You will then continue and climb to the Payolle plateau and finally the spectacular Hourquette d'Ancizan!
 This climb is truly beautiful even though not very well known.
 We will finally ride to our comfortable Hotel in Saint-Lary-Soulan through a very quiet country road.
 The gentle climb up the Col d'Aspin is 13km long (7km to reach the Payolle plateau).